eclipse-cognicrypt/hugo-website-sources/content/documentation/crysl/_index.md

 Above is an excerpt of the rule for `SecretKeySpec`.
 The predicate `generatedKey` is listed within the `ENSURES` block of this rule.
 The static analysis labels any object of type `SecretKeySpec` by `generatedKey` when the analysis finds the object to be used correctly (with respect to its *CrySL* rule).

+## Addition or Modification of CrySL Rules
+All the *CrySL* rules currently used by the crypto assistant CogniCrypt are present in the repo named [Crypto-API-Rules](https://github.com/CROSSINGTUD/Crypto-API-Rules).
+You need to clone this repo and import it as a maven project in the eclipse where you have already installed CogniCrypt & *CrySL* plugins.
+These plugins lets you update the *CrySL* rules on the fly.
+Please note that the target project must been in the same eclipse instance where the *CrySL-Examples* project is imported.
+In the imported project you can find separate packages for every service provider namely JCA, Google Tink & BouncyCastle in which you can find a list of `.cryptsl` files which specifies the rules of different classes corresponding to specific provider.
+You can edit them or even add a new rule and save all your changes.
+Now you simply have to re-run CogniCrypt on your target project and the plugin would use the previously modified ruleset which has been saved.

 ## CrySL Rules for the JCA

 CogniCrypt ships with a pre-defined set of *CrySL* rules.
 The standard rule set covers the correct specification of most classes of the [Java Cryptographic Architecture (JCA)](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html).
 The JCA offers various cryptographic services.
 In the following, we describe these services with their respective classes and briefly summarize important usage constraints.
 All mentioned classes are defined in the packages `javax.crypto` and `java.security` of the JCA.